Saetbyoul Middle School

 Saetbyoul Middle School (Korean: 샛별중학교) is a public middle school located in Bundang-gu, Seongnam-si, Gyeonggi Province in South Korea.
-It was established in 2008 and is scheduled to be closed in 2020.
+It was established in 2008.

 Uniforms

 The dongbok (worn in the colder seasons) is a red stripe blouse with a red plaid skirt for girls, and a blue striped blouse and navy pants for boys.
 There is a white vest with the Saetbyoul logo and a gray jacket for both genders.
 The habok(worn in the warmer months) is made up of a white shirt with a blue plaid tie and a blue plaid skirt for girls, and a white shirt with no tie and navy pants for boys.
 There is also a cardigan, that can be worn at any time.

 Facilities

 There are over 20 classrooms, and many special classrooms, including two science labs, an English Zone, a gym, a computer lab, an art room, a musical room, a tiny field, and a cafeteria which is unusual in Korean schools.